aaravd18/llama-3.2-translate/README.md

 # LLaMA 3.2-1B Instruction-Tuned for English-Spanish Translation

-This project fine-tunes LLaMA 3.2-1B using LoRA (with quantization) to translate from English to Spanish.
-The goal was to teach the model to follow a structured translation prompt and produce clean, bounded translations without unnecessary or repeated output.
+This project fine-tunes LLaMA 3.2-1B using QLoRA (Quantized LoRA) to translate from English to Spanish.
+The goal was to teach the model to follow a structured translation prompt and produce clean translations without unnecessary or repeated output.

 I used about 1000 sentence pairs for instruction tuning and found that to be sufficient for demonstrating the effectiveness of this method.
+Model took 30 minutes to fine-tune on Google Colab's T4 GPU.

 ## Key details

 - **Base model**: meta-llama/Llama-3.2-1B
-- **Method**: LoRA (r=16, alpha=32, dropout=0.05) with 4-bit quantization (nf4, double quantization)
+- **Method**: LoRA (r=16, alpha=32, dropout=0.05) with 4-bit quantization
 - **Dataset**: 1000 sentence pairs (OPUS Books, English-Spanish)
 - **Training setup**:
   - 2 epochs
-  - batch size 4 (with gradient accumulation)
+  - batch size 4
   - bfloat16 mixed precision

 ## Example output comparison